 The New York State Handbook on Open Data is a great example of internal regulations put to good use.
 Originating from the Office of Information Technology Resources, the handbook is a comprehensive, clear, and authoritative guide on how open data is actually supposed to work.
 Also available on GitHub, the handbook resembles the federal open data project in many ways.

 Legislation that becomes codified law is the 800-pound gorilla of open data policy tools.
 The archetypal example comes from San Francisco.
 Interestingly, what started as an “Executive Directive” from Mayor Gavin Newsom later turned into legislation and brought with it the power of stronger Department mandates and a decent budget.
 Once enacted, laws are generally hard to revise.
 However, in the case of San Francisco, the city council has already revised the law two times in four years.

 New York City

 The city of New York is the originator of “open by default.”
 New York City’s open data policy states, “…it is in the best interest of New York City that its agencies and departments make their data available online using open standards.”
-In addition, Mayor Bloomberg, chief digital officer Rachel Hoat, and many other government officials have worked to create one of the most thorough plans for a digital city in the 21st century called the “2012 Digital Roadmap.”
+In addition, former Mayor Bloomberg, chief digital officer Rachel Hoat, and many other government officials worked to create one of the most thorough plans for a digital city in the 21st century called the “2012 Digital Roadmap.”
 This document details, among many things, the benefits of open data to a 21st century city.